Roseires Dam

 The Roseires Dam (خزان الروصيرص) is a dam on the Blue Nile at Ad Damazin, just upstream of the town of Er Roseires, in Sudan.
 It consists of a concrete buttress dam 1 km wide with a maximum height of 68 m, and an earth dam on either side.
 The earth dam on the eastern bank is 4 km long, and that on the western bank is 8.5 km long.
 The reservoir has a surface area of about 290 km2.

 The dam was completed in 1966, initially for irrigation purposes.
 A power generation plant, with a maximum capacity of 280 megawatts, was added in 1971.
-A heightening (and lengthening) project was completed in 2013 and the dam is now 25 km long.
+Following the completion of ethiopian Hidase hydroelectric project upstream the Roseires Dam has become its counter-regulating power station.